- Update cadenceSignal

 Which timestamp do I use to measure cadence?

 Use capture_timestamp for the cadence itself, it is the clock for when each update landed in the pipeline.
 Use event_timestamp when you want to align a burst of activity to a known event, since it is Polymarket’s own emit time.
-Carry sequence_number as well so you can confirm distinct updates and detect any capture gap, rather than mistaking missing data for a quiet stretch.
+Carry sequence_number as well and difference it across adjacent rows, which recovers the true count of book events in each bucket rather than the count of rows that survived the 50ms throttle.

 Why do crypto and sports markets show different update rates?